Bronchitis

 Dr. Mike Czarnecki

 I’m Dr. Mike Czarnecki, “The Lung Doc,” and I’m trained in all areas of pulmonary health, including the diagnosis and treatment of both acute and chronic bronchitis.
 I will work with you to formulate a personalized bronchitis treatment plan so you can live, laugh, love, and breathe better again!
-To get started, schedule an appointment online or call our office to speak to someone directly.
+To get started, call 423‑710‑3864 or request an appointment online.
 I can’t wait to meet you!

 Previous